AlexIII/EEvar/README.md

 - All `EEstore<T>`, `EEstring`, `EEvar<T>` must be global or static (or in another way ensure a stable order of instantiations).
 - Changing order of created EEPROM variables or adding new ones not at the end will corrupt the saved data.
 - Type `T` can only be POD (`bool`, `int`, `float`, custom structs, etc.). `T` cannot be `String` and cannot have `String` as its member.
 Use `EEstring` for storing a `String`.
+- On ESP8266 the library will allocate 512 additional bytes for the flash page buffer.
+Using `EEvar<T>` will actually store your data __twice__ in the RAM.
+- Don't forget about EEPROM/FLASH wear-out!
+This library does NOT mitigate this problem.

 ### API